 Something for Everyone

-A big part of my role at SCHC is to facilitate clients in their re-connection with activities that help rejuvenate their mind, body, and spirit.
-For some, that might be the adrenaline inducing intensity of mountain biking or competitive sports.
-For others, it might be the serenity and tranquility of a beautiful hike along the Sunshine Coast Trail or a kayak in the Salish Sea.
+A big part of my role at SCHC is to facilitate clients in their re-connection with activities that help rejuvenate their minds, body, and spirit.
+For some, that might be the adrenaline-inducing intensity of mountain biking or competitive sports.
+For others, it might be the serenity and tranquillity of a beautiful hike along the Sunshine Coast Trail or a kayak in the Salish Sea.
 We are committed to facilitating a wide variety of activities that speak to all interests and fitness levels.

 I see subtle signs of re-connection and rejuvenation almost every day.
-A smile, widened eyes, heavy breathing, joyous laughter, and simple satisfaction of time well spent.
+A smile, widened eyes, heavy breathing, joyous laughter, and the simple satisfaction of time well spent.
 These types of feelings are proof that what we are doing is inherently good.
-The feeling of deep seeded contentment feels drastically different from quick fix short term pleasure or numbness.
+The feeling of deep-seated contentment feels drastically different from quick-fix short-term pleasure or numbness.

 After this sort of experience, we become drawn to pursue other things that produce a similar effect.
-As this understanding and self-awareness deepens, clients may choose to use this new found internal compass to guide them towards other experiences that produce a similar effect.
-In this way, clients can shift their focus away from artificial short-term pleasures and instead seek other authentic experiences that reproduce the same deep seeded satisfaction.
+As this understanding and self-awareness deepen, clients may choose to use this newfound internal compass to guide them towards other experiences that produce a similar effect.
+In this way, clients can shift their focus away from artificial short-term pleasures and instead seek other authentic experiences that reproduce the same deep-seated satisfaction.
 In time, there is simply no comparison between the two.

-Can you close your eyes and think of a time when you felt pure joy and satisfaction for something that left you feeling this sort of deep seeded contentment?
+Can you close your eyes and think of a time when you felt pure joy and satisfaction for something that left you feeling this sort of deep-seated contentment?
 Now, think of a short-term fleeting pleasure that left you feeling hollow or shameful.
 Is there really any comparison?